-- filepath (string) The HTML file will be saved to this location. - js_source (string) Can be one of the following: - web (Default) Use JavaScript files from escher.github.io. - local Use compiled JavaScript files in the local Escher installation.
-Works offline. - dev Use the local, uncompiled development files.
-Works offline. - menu (string) Menu bar options include: - none No menu or buttons. - zoom Just zoom buttons. - all (Default) Menu and button bar (requires Bootstrap).
+- js_source (string) Can be one of the following: - web (Default) Use JavaScript files from escher.github.io. - local Use compiled JavaScript files in the local Escher installation.
+Works offline. - dev No longer necessary with source maps.
+This now gives the same behavior as 'local'. - menu (string) Menu bar options include: - none No menu or buttons. - zoom Just zoom buttons. - Note: The all menu option does not work in an IPython notebook. - scroll_behavior (string) Scroll behavior options: - pan Pan the map. - zoom Zoom the map. - none (Default) No scroll events. - minified_js (Boolean) If True, use the minified version of JavaScript and CSS files. - height Height of the HTML container. - enable_editing (Boolean) Enable the map editing modes.

-- scroll_behavior (string) Scroll behavior options: - pan Pan the map. - zoom Zoom the map. - none (Default) No scroll events. - enable editing (Boolean) Enable the map editing modes. - enable keys (Boolean) Enable keyboard shortcuts. - minified_js (Boolean) If True, use the minified version of js files.
-If js_source is dev, then this option is ignored. - height (number) Height of the HTML container. - never_ask_before_quit (Boolean) Never display an alert asking if you want to leave the page.
+- filepath (string) The HTML file will be saved to this location.
+When js_source is 'local', then a new directory will be created with this name. - overwrite (Boolean) Overwrite existing files. - js_source (string) Can be one of the following: - web (Default) Use JavaScript files from escher.github.io. - local Use compiled JavaScript files in the local Escher installation.
+Works offline.
+To make the dependencies available to the downloaded file, a new directory will be made with the name specified by filepath. - dev No longer necessary with source maps.
+This now gives the same behavior as 'local'. - protocol (string) The protocol can be 'http', 'https', or None which indicates a 'protocol relative URL', as in //escher.github.io.
+Ignored if source is local. - menu (string) Menu bar options include: - none No menu or buttons. - zoom Just zoom buttons. - all (Default) Menu and button bar (requires Bootstrap). - scroll_behavior (string) Scroll behavior options: - pan Pan the map. - zoom Zoom the map. - none (Default) No scroll events. - enable_editing (Boolean) Enable the map editing modes. - enable_keys (Boolean) Enable keyboard shortcuts. - minified_js (Boolean) If True, use the minified version of JavaScript and CSS files. - height (number) Height of the HTML container. - never_ask_before_quit (Boolean) Never display an alert asking if you want to leave the page.
 By default, this message is displayed if enable_editing is True. - static_site_index_json (string) The index, as a JSON string, for the static site.
 Use javascript to parse the URL options.
 Used for generating static pages (see static_site.py).